 Advertisement of NIHR CL posts

-The launch of the recruitment round will be advertised nationally by NIHR TCC.
+The launch of the recruitment round will be advertised nationally by NIHR Academy.
 Details of the available posts will also be available on the NIHR website.
-For medical posts, where partnerships have not confirmed their formula post GMC Specialties, these will be listed online as ‘To Be Confirmed’.
-Applicants should approach the relevant HEE local office in the first instance.

-CL posts may not be advertised and closed before the national launch on the first of March, and successful candidates may not take up their post until at least one month after the round launch, i.e. after first of April.
+CL posts may not be advertised and closed before the national launch on the first of March, and successful candidates may not take up their post until at least one month after the round launch, i.e. after 01 April in the respective recruitment round.

 For medical posts partnerships may only advertise and recruit to the GMC specialties agreed with NIHR for the ongoing recruitment round.
-Should it not be possible to recruit to one of the GMC Specialties associated with a Formula-allocated post, a specialty change may be requested by writing to NIHR TCC.
+Should it not be possible to recruit to one of the GMC specialties associated with a post, a specialty change may be requested by writing to NIHR Academy.
 If changes to specialties are made without written authorisation from NIHR, then this may lead to the post being reclassified as a locally-funded CL and the associated NIHR funding removed.
-Competition post GMC specialties may not be changed under any circumstances.

 Successful applicants must be able to take up post before the 31 March deadline, therefore enough time must be provided to advertise, shortlist, interview and where required, allow for notice periods to be given.